Closing a retirement village

 - how you're dealing with budgets and funds for the village (capital replacement fund, maintenance reserve fund and general services charge fund), including final reports and disbursements

 - how you're dealing with any existing or proposed body corporate arrangements.

 If you propose to close your retirement village, you must:

-- formally advise the chief executive of Housing and Public Works by completing a notice of proposal to cancel registration (Form 8A) (PDF, 85KB)
+- Formally advise the chief executive of Department of Housing by completing a notice of proposal to cancel registration (Form 8A) (PDF, 85KB)

 - a copy of the proposed closure plan

 - a residents meeting notice (Form 8B) (PDF, 96KB), proposing a date and time for the residents meeting to vote on the proposed closure plan.
 The date specified in the notice cannot be less than 21 days from when you gave residents the closure plan.

 If the closure plan is not approved by the residents' vote at the meeting, you may apply to the chief executive to approve the plan.

 Before making a decision, the chief executive will write to each resident to tell them how they can make submissions on the proposed closure plan.